How Retailers are spending their Apprenticeship Levy

-Strategy 3 - Upskilling specialist staff – IT, Finance, HR, Digital
+Strategy 3 - Upskilling specialist staff – Buying & Merchandising, HR, Digital, Procurement, Project Management

 Apprenticeship standards, the qualification each person undertakes, are now in the hands of employers.
 Employers have designed them around real job roles, and the skills employers need now and in the future.
-IT, Finance and Digital are key areas where Retailers are investing in these specialist job roles, using new apprenticeship standards.
+This means that Retailers are able to find the qualifications they need for specialist roles including Buying & Merchandising, HR, Procurement and Project Management.

 Strategy 4 - Improving people management and leadership across the business